Tankini

 The tankini is a bathing suit combining a tank top, mostly made of spandex-and-cotton or Lycra-and-nylon, and a bikini bottom introduced in the late 1990s.
-This type of swimwear is considered by some to provide modesty closer to a one-piece suit with the convenience of a two-piece suit, as the entire suit need not be removed in order to use a toilet.
-Tankinis come in a variety of styles, colors, and shapes, some include features such as integrated push-up bras.
-It is particularly popular as children's beachwear, and athletic outfit good enough for a triathlon.
-According to Katherine Betts, Vogue's fashion-news director, this amphibious sportswear for sand or sea lets users go rafting, play volleyball, and swim without worrying about losing their top.
+This type of swimwear is considered by some to provide the coverage of a one-piece suit with the convenience of a two-piece suit, as the entire suit need not be removed in order to use a toilet.
+Tankinis come in a variety of styles, colors, and shapes, and some include features such as integrated push-up bras.
+It is particularly popular as children's beachwear, and is considered an athletic outfit fit for a triathlon.
+According to Katherine Betts, Vogue's fashion-news director, this amphibious sportswear for sand or sea lets users go rafting, play volleyball, and swim without worrying about losing their tops.

 A tank top consists of a sleeveless shirt with low neck and adjustable shoulder straps that vary in width and style.
-It is named after tank suits, one-piece bathing costumes of the 1920s worn in tanks or swimming pools.
+It is named after tank suits, the one-piece bathing costumes of the 1920s that were worn in 'tanks' or swimming pools.
 The upper garment is worn either by men or women, having a greater variety of models available for women.
 In men it is usually used as underwear.

 Etymology

 According to author William Safire, "The most recent evolution of the -kini family is the tankini, a cropped tank top supported by spaghetti-like strings."
 The tankini is distinguished from the classic bikini by the difference in tops, the top of the tankini essentially being a tank top.
 The tankini top extends downward to somewhere between just above the navel and the top of the hips.
-The word is a portmanteau of the tank of tank top and the suffix of bikini.
-This go-between nature of tankini has rendered its name to things ranging from a lemonade-based martini (Tankini Martini) to server architecture (Tankini HipThread).
+The word is a portmanteau of the 'tank' of 'tank top' and the -kini suffix of 'bikini'.
+This go-between nature of the tankini has, in turn, given its name to things ranging from a lemonade-based martini (Tankini Martini) to server architecture (Tankini HipThread).
 The Language Report, compiled by lexicographer Susie Dent and published by the Oxford University Press (OUP) in 2003, considers lexicographic inventions like bandeaukini and camkini, two variants of the tankini, important to observe.